mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-11 -- Rep. Daniel Webster (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-11)
 ### Committees
+Daniel Webster is the #10 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Daniel Webster is the #17 Republican on the House Committee on Science, Space, and Technology

+Daniel Webster is the #7 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```